davissmith1/spotifyApp/README.md

 # spotifyApp
-Spotify Api to help me orgnaize and find music
+Spotify Api to help me organize and find music